-"Facilities" or "Facility" means the following specific hydropower facilities, within the jurisdictional boundary of FERC Project No. 2082: Iron Gate Dam, Copco 1 Dam, Copco 2 Dam, and J.C.
+"Facilities" or "Facility" means the following specific hydropower facilities, within the jurisdictional boundary of FERC Project No. 2082: Iron Gate Dam, Copco No. 1 Dam, Copco No. 2 Dam, and J.C.
 Boyle Dam and appurtenant works currently licensed to PacifiCorp.

-"Facilities Removal" means physical removal of all or part of each of the Facilities to achieve at a minimum a free-flowing condition and volitional fish passage, site remediation and restoration, measures to avoid or minimize adverse downstream impacts, and all associated permitting for such actions.
+"Facilities Removal" means physical removal of all or part of each of the Facilities to achieve at a minimum a free-flowing condition and volitional fish passage, site remediation and restoration, including previously inundated lands, measures to avoid or minimize adverse downstream impacts, and all associated permitting for such actions.